nette-intellij/intellij-latte/docs/en/xmlFilesConfiguration.md

 ## Allowed XML tags and attributes

-**If a mandatory parameter is missing or invalid item will be skipped.**
+**If a required parameter is missing or invalid item will be skipped.**

 ### &lt;tag&gt; in &lt;tags&gt;